SyfSchydea/New-Horizons-Pattern-Generator/README.md

 The current default policy to handle this situation is simply to output a warning and continue regardless.
-Alternatively, you can pass the `-r`/`--retry-duplicate` flag to automatically retry palette generation until a palette with no duplicates is created.
+Alternatively, you can pass the `-r`/`--retry-duplicate` flag to automatically increment the RNG seed and retry palette generation until a palette with no duplicates is created.

 ## Weight maps